 The Digital Services Act

-The Digital Services Act (DSA), presented by the Commission in December 2020, is looking to complement the E-commerce Directive and update the legislative framework governing digital services and impact certain advertising elements.
+The Digital Services Act (DSA), presented by the Commission in December 2020, complements the E-commerce Directive and updates the legislative framework governing digital services and impact certain advertising elements.
 The DSA deals with issues such as the protection of consumers, the fundamental rights online, transparency requirements and the accountability framework for online platforms, among others.

 In particular, the DSA addresses the following issues that are relevant for EASA: